ravo9/Babylon-Light/README.md

 1. The app architecture is based on the MVVM Design Pattern.
 Each screen consists of Activity or Fragment and its relevant ViewModel, being responsible for providing data.

 2. The central part of data flow is Data Repository that has 2 main tasks.
 First is to fetch data from the Back-End (it's performed using separate ApiService), to cache it, and make accessible for particular viewmodels.
+Data Repository has been implemented using Singleton design pattern.

 3. Caching mechanism allows to use the application after the Internet connection is interrupted.